 - Embrace the goal of speaking in an unhurried way.
 Practice treating your words with clear and distinct pronunciation.

 - Relax the muscles of your throat so that your voice lowers to its natural level.
 Record yourself and learn to move beyond an airy and overly soft voice.

-- Prior to each talk, recording yourself using a mobile app.
-Listen on playback, record and repeat.
+- Prior to each talk, record yourself using a mobile app.
+Listen on playback, record, and repeat.

-In addition to the 7 ways to make your voice stronger, pay attention to the following:
+In addition to the 7 ways to make your voice presence stronger, pay attention to the following: